 About the event

-Four Art History majors from the Liberal Studies Programme at Regent’s University London have curated an exhibition of drawings by Sarah Lightman which will be on show in the University’s Knapp Gallery from 28th January to 3rd April 2020.
+Four Art History majors from the Liberal Studies Programme at Regent’s University London have curated an exhibition of drawings by Sarah Lightman which will be on show in the University’s Knapp Gallery from 28th January 2020.

 This exhibition focusses on Lightman’s portraits, self-portraits, and sketches of book covers in which she explores how the development of the self is affected by internal and external influences.
 During a time of self-development as she moved away from Orthodox Judaism and her dependency on her family, Lightman worked through her art to explore who she wants to be.
 Deeply interested in the psychoanalytical process of individuation, Lightman obsessively drew others to understand how they conceptualised their independent self and how they transcended group identity.
 Her portraits’ strong line and contrast reference mid-twentieth century artists, particularly Charlotte Salomon, who were concerned with the psychological state of the subject.
 Lightman strives to depict not only an external likeness, but an internal state of being.